garywiz/chaperone/_sources/guide/chap-docker-simple.txt

 managed by Chaperone.

-In this example, we'll use Chaperone to run both processes as ``root``, configured to work exactly as they were configured in the Ubuntu distrubution.
+In this example, we'll use Chaperone to run both processes as ``root``, configured to work exactly as they were configured in the Ubuntu distribution.
 This example is based upon a `similar example from docker.com <https://docs.docker.com/articles/using_supervisord/>`_ which uses `Supervisor <http://supervisord.org>`_ as it's process manager.
 Chaperone provides a far more powerful featureset than 'supervisor' with a much smaller container footprint.